dpills/rate-limiting-fastapi/README.md

 This project shows a basic example of how to implement a rate limiter in FastAPI with Redis.
 Run this app with Docker Compose to test it out locally.

+> Note: a `.env` file with the same keys as the `.env-example` file is required for this to work correctly.

 ```bash
 $ docker-compose up